JRY1009/number_slider/README.md

 )
 ```

-When you want to change the number, and pass the required params:
+When you want to change the number:
 ```dart
 controller.number = '88,888.88';
 ```